 Prior to the age of 5, ADHD symptoms may be difficult to accurately diagnose, because many preschoolers are highly active and prone to being easily distracted and overly impulsive.
 As the young child gets older, problems with hyperactivity, inattention, or impulsivity tend to stand out, gaps in school performance become clearer, and problems with behavior or learning become more of concern to parents and teachers causing referrals to health providers and educators to determine if a problem with ADHD exitis.

-In the United States, ADHD affects about seven percent of the population.
+In the United States, ADHD affects about seven to ten percent of the population.
 However, ADHD exists throughout the world.
 Children with ADHD have been identified in every country in which this condition has been studied.
 ADHD is three to five times more common in boys than girls.

 ADHD used to be thought of as a childhood disorder with symptoms diminishing during adolescence and outgrown by adulthood.
 We now realize that, more often than not, children with ADHD continue to exhibit the disorder through adolescence and into adult years.
 The lack of consensus on the criteria and procedures for the diagnosis of ADHD in adults impedes our understanding of the prevalence of this condition in the adult population.
 Adult prevalence has been estimated between two to four percent.